Slovenia: Education

 Slovenia's education ranks as the 12th best in the world and 4th best in the European Union, being significantly higher than the OECD average, according to the Programme for International Student Assessment.
 Among people age 25 to 64, 12% have attended higher education, while on average Slovenes have 9.6 years of formal education.
 According to an OECD report, 83% of adults ages 25–64 have earned the equivalent of a high school degree, well above the OECD average of 74%; among 25- to 34-year-olds, the rate is 93%.
 According to the 1991 census there is 99.6% literacy in Slovenia.
 Lifelong learning is also increasing.

 Responsibility for education oversight at primary and secondary level in Slovenia lies with the Ministry of Education and Sports.
 After non-compulsory pre-school education, children enter the nine-year primary school at the age of six.
 Primary school is divided into three periods, each of three years.
-In the academic year 2006–2007 there were 166,000 pupils enrolled in elementary education and more than 13,225 teachers, giving a ratio of one teacher per 12 pupils and 20 pupils per class.
+In the 2006–2007 academic year, there were 166,000 pupils enrolled in elementary education and more than 13,225 teachers, giving a ratio of one teacher per 12 pupils and 20 pupils per class.

 After completing elementary school, nearly all children (more than 98%) go on to secondary education, either vocational, technical, or general secondary programmes (gimnazija).
 The last concludes with the matura, a comprehensive exam that allows the graduates to enter a university.
 84% of secondary school graduates go on to tertiary education.

 Among several universities in Slovenia, the best ranked is the University of Ljubljana, ranking among the first 500 or the first 3% of the world's best universities according to the ARWU.
 Two other public universities include the University of Maribor in Styria region and the University of Primorska in Slovene Littoral.
 In addition, there is a private University of Nova Gorica and an international EMUNI University.